Priscila-Portela/telegram-rossmann/README.md

 For detailed performance metrics, model evaluation results, a complete exploratory data analysis and complete code refer to the notebook (End-to-End_Sales_Forecasting.ipynb) in this repository.

 ### Data Sources
-The data used in this project is sourced from kaggle [https://www.kaggle.com/c/rossmann-store-sales/data].
+The data used in this project is sourced from [kaggle](https://www.kaggle.com/c/rossmann-store-sales/data).
 Ensure you have access to this data if you wish to reproduce the results.